 Artichoke Joe's Zodiac Tokens

 In San Bruno, California, Joe's Casino is well off the Vegas strip.
 His establishment has created Zodiac tokens in the Eastern Tradition since the early 1990s.
 Some of the Tokens that they had struck were done in .999 silver and will be clearly marked so on the obverse, others were done in bi-metal brass and cupro-nickel.
 Not all tokens have a year on them.
 The Nevada Coin Mart minted these but no circulation numbers are known.

 Cupro-Nickel Bi-Metal Tokens

 St. Louis Bay Casino Magic Zodiac Tokens

 These were released several years back as a bi-metal token for a promotional event.
 They're made from Brass and .999 silver.
-The designs are well done and they are quite popular on all the trading sites fetching $18 to $25 a piece.
+The designs are well done, and they are quite popular on all the trading sites fetching $18 to $25 each.
 Examples below: